-Royal Dutch Shell Plc (RDSA) will buy Hess Corp.’s (HES) 15.67 percent stake in the Schiehallion oil field and associated equipment, making it the largest holder of the project off the Scottish coast.
+Royal Dutch Shell Plc (RDSA) will buy Hess Corp.’s (HES:US) 15.67 percent stake in the Schiehallion oil field and associated equipment, making it the largest holder of the project off the Scottish coast.

 The deal is expected to close this year after it gets regulatory approval, New York-based Hess said in a statement today.
 Terms of the sale, which includes a stake in a floating production, storage and offloading vessel and the West of Shetland pipeline system, weren’t disclosed.

 “Selling these non-operated, non-core assets will help us sustain the profitable growth of our production and reserves,” Greg Hill, president of Hess worldwide exploration and production, said in the statement.